 There are several definitions for introductions.
 The general one is that is at the beginning of all kinds of papers and poses an essential framework.
 The functions of introductions are, among others, to smoothly transition the readers into the core of the entire paper.
 Therefore, it forms one of the three cornerstones of many types of paper in the academic realm, next to the main body and conclusion.

-A concise, engageing, and well-written introduction skilfully makes the reader excited and draws their attention to the topic by arousing interest.
+A concise, engaging, and well-written introduction skillfully makes the reader excited and draws their attention to the topic by arousing interest.
 The introductory paragraph also needs to describe the objective of your paper and state the methods you will use to achieve your goal.
 It entails a sneak peek into the theoretical or empirical framework, as well as, the methodology of the paper.
 Moreover, it houses the rule of thumb for thesis statements, which presents a crucial role in guiding the arguments and discourse that follow.
-Oftentimes, the introduction includes thesis acknowledgments regarding existing litreature, i.e., it provides contrasts or alignments between the study and already existing studies surrounding the same or similar topics.
+Oftentimes, the introduction includes thesis acknowledgments regarding existing literature, i.e., it provides contrasts or alignments between the study and already existing studies surrounding the same or similar topics.
 This plays an imperative role in contributing to the overall academic debate on the topic.

 Contents of an introduction